Lead & Engage Student Programs

 Programs Throughout the Year Distinguished Honors Faculty Program (DHFP)

-The Distinguished Honors Faculty Program (DHFP) is an interactive, innovative program that places an emphasis on information sharing and connecting with some of the most distinguished faculty at Penn State.
+The Distinguished Honors Faculty Program (DHFP), funded through the generous support of Art and Betty Glenn, is an interactive, innovative program that places an emphasis on information sharing and connecting with some of the most distinguished faculty at Penn State.

 Sometimes over dinner conversations or during field trips, and always in small-group discussions on timely topics, Distinguished Honors Faculty and students gather to share experiences and perspectives that may venture beyond the labels and definition of an academic major or course.